MarcosYonamine963/stm32f103drivers/README.md

 ## Installation

-* Using GitSubmodules: Go to Git Bash, enter your repo at the directory you want to add this repo as a submodule.
+* Using GitSubmodules: Go to Git Bash, enter your repo at the Src directory of your project you want to add this repo as a submodule.
 Run:

-      git submodule add git@github.com:MarcosYonamine963/stm32f103drivers.git .
+      git submodule add git@github.com:MarcosYonamine963/stm32f103drivers.git ./stm32f103drivers

   Para inicializar o submodule: